You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Frequently Asked Questions

-A: Ozempic typically starts working within the first few weeks of treatment.
-However, it may take up to 12 weeks to see the full effects of the medication.
+A: Ozempic typically starts working within a few weeks of treatment, but it may take several months to achieve optimal results.

-Q: Can I stop taking Ozempic if I don't see any improvement?
+4. Q: Can I stop taking Ozempic if I experience side effects?

 Sources